RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-bundling-tools.md

 ### [Webpack](https://webpack.github.io/)

 Webpack is the biggest and most popular bundling system in the JavaScript ecosystem.
 Even though it can be a bit tricky to set up, once it gets running it is a very powerful bundling system that does not only support every popular module type, it can also be extended by all sorts of plugins that give webpack similar functionality to Grunt or Gulp powered build process.
 Not only can webpack build bundles, but it also supports transpiling JavaScript through Babel or Typescript, as well as optimizing code via e.g. Terser.
 However, webpack doesn't stop at JavaScript: it also allows bundling of CSS, images, and a lot more.
-One thing that should be noted is that webpack tends to include some runtime code for module resolving in the final output, which might not be desired when bundling libraries.
+One thing that should be noted is that webpack tends to include some runtime code for resolving modules in the final output, which might not be desired when bundling libraries.

 Pro: